scitran/client/Authorization.md

-We create a scitran object to interact with the database
+We create a Matlab scitran object to interact with the database

     st = scitran(name, varargin)

 The first time you run scitran for a site name, you will be queried for the site URL and the API Key.
+This information will be stored.

-An example of the URL is https://flywheel.scitran.stanford.edu.
-The API Key is generated for your account.
-You can find it on the user profile tab on the left of a Flywheel site.
-For other scitran implements, consult the administrator.
+The URL for the vistalab site is https://flywheel.scitran.stanford.edu.
+Your can find an API Key for your account on the user profile tab on the left of a Flywheel site.
+For other scitran implementations (e.g., openNeuro.org), consult the site administrator.

 ### An example
 ```